What You Need To Know About GMO Foods?

 List of GMO Crops in Kenya

-How are GMO Foods made?
+How are GMO Crops Modified?

-The process of developing and releasing GM crops is complex, expensive and long.
+The process of developing and releasing GM crops is complex, expensive, and long.
 The regulations may vary from one country to another.
-In Kenya, the biotechnology processes of research and approval before the environmental release and commercialization is overseen by the National Biosafety Authority.
+In Kenya, the biotechnology processes of research and approval before the environmental release and commercialization are overseen by the National Biosafety Authority.
 They have the mandate to oversee the execution of the biosafety (environmental release) regulations that were published in August 2011.
 It covers all aspects and activities used to release of GMOs into the environment; placing them on the market and their trade.

-What GMO Foods are grown in Kenya?
+What GMO Crops are Currently grown in Kenya?

-Since 2019, the government approved growing of BT GM cotton.
+Since 2019, the government approved the growing of BT GM cotton.
 Since it is a nonfood crop, it was considered to have lower implications on human health.

 GM CropPortion plantedTop uses